-Visitors to St. Paul’s downtown area are often captivated by the visual grandeur of the city’s castle-like architectural crown jewel, the Landmark Center.
+Visitors to St. Paul’s downtown area are often captivated by the visual grandeur of the city’s castle-like architectural crown jewel, Landmark Center.
 Few are aware, however, that the building’s colorful history is equally as impressive.
-As the saying goes, “if these walls could talk,” those in the Landmark Center would have volumes to say about the events that occurred there years ago.
+As the saying goes, “if these walls could talk,” those in Landmark Center would have volumes to say about the events that occurred there years ago.
 [Go to photo gallery]

 An Inspired Design

-Located at the corner of Fifth and Market Streets in downtown St. Paul, the Landmark Center was designed in 1892 as the Federal Courts Building by architect Willoughby J. Edbrooke.
+Located at the corner of Fifth and Market Streets in downtown St. Paul, Landmark Center was designed in 1892 as the Federal Courts Building by architect Willoughby J. Edbrooke.
 It was originally built to house the Federal Courts, Postal, and other government offices in the city.

 Designed in the Richardsonian Romanesque style that was so popular in the mid to late 1800s, the building is among one of a number of similarly designed structures in the U.S. The others were built in Detroit, Omaha, Milwaukee and most notably, Washington D.C.
 Prominent local architects James Knox Taylor and Edward P. Bassford were also involved with the design of the building.
 Cass Gilbert, the architect of the Minnesota State Capitol, supervised part of its construction.

 In February of 1891, the U.S. Congress approved $800,000 for the construction of the new Federal Courts Building in St. Paul and work began the following year.
 By 1898, it became clear that additional space was needed and Congress authorized an additional $700,000.
 Once completed, the Federal Courts Building cost $2.5 million, including furnishings.